Assisneto/TS-study/README.md

 # AluraBank

-## A small trading simulation application for practicing typescript
+## A small trading simulation application for practice typescript